Brian Kemp: Tenure

 Maj.
 Gen. Thomas Carden, Maj.
 Gen. Joe Jarrard, and Governor Brian Kemp review the troops during the Georgia National Guard change of command ceremony on Clay National Guard Center January 26, 2019.
-U.S. Army National Guard photo by Spc.
-Tori Miller.

 Kemp was inaugurated as governor in a public ceremony in Atlanta on January 14, 2019.
 He was inaugurated for his second term on January 9, 2023.
 As governor, Kemp has been called "staunchly" conservative, signing strict anti-abortion laws, expanding gun rights, and overhauling election rules after Trump's 2020 defeat.

 In September 2025, Kemp announced that the Georgia National Guard would support President Trump's intervention in the District of Columbia.

 Abortion

 In May 2019, Kemp signed into law a highly controversial bill that would prohibit abortions after a heartbeat can be detected in a fetus, which is usually when a woman is six weeks pregnant; the legislation was one of the country's strictest anti-abortion laws.
-The legislation was blocked by federal courts, which ruled it unconstitutional: a preliminary injunction entered in October 2019 blocked the legislation from going into effect, and a permanent injunction entered in July 2020 permanently voided the law.
+The legislation was blocked by federal courts, which ruled the law unconstitutional: a preliminary injunction entered in October 2019 blocked the legislation from going into effect, and a permanent injunction entered in July 2020 permanently voided the law.
 This injunction was later overturned with the 2022 Supreme Court decision Dobbs v.
 Jackson Women's Health Organization.
 Kemp has also publicly stated his support for a "statewide ban on the destruction of embryos".

 The abortion ban has vague and conflicting exceptions that ostensibly protect the life of the mother.
 According to Kemp, the law keeps women "safe, healthy and informed".
 In practice, the exceptions are so vague and contradictory that physicians are reluctant to provide abortions even when the mother's life is at imminent risk.
 By 2024, at least two women had died in Georgia after they were unable to access legal abortions and timely medical care.